flyve-mdm/glpi-plugin/CONTRIBUTING.md

 [![flyve hero](/images/header.png)](https://flyve-mdm.com/)

-# How to contribute to Flyve MDM GLPI Plugin
+# How to contribute to Flyve MDM® GLPI Plugin

 Welcome to our ever-growing community :octocat:!

-Flyve MDM is an award-winning mobile device management software (MDM) that enables organizations to manage their entire mobile fleet with ease.
-Broader visibility for the IT security team to proactively work on security weaknesses and manage risk on Apple® iOS and Google Android™ mobile devices.
+Flyve MDM® is an award-winning mobile device management software that enables organizations to manage their entire mobile fleet with ease.
+Flyve MDM® empower your IT security team with broader visibility to proactively work on security weaknesses and manage risk on Apple® iOS and Google Android™ mobile devices.

 We are more than happy to accept external contributions to the project in the form of feedback, translations, bug reports, and even better, pull requests.

-We present you here the guidelines to start contributing in any of the Flyve MDM projects.
+We present you here the guidelines to start contributing in any of the Flyve MDM® projects.

 # <a name="top"></a>Table of contents